zjing20/cs445-seam-carving/README.md

 Image transformation is interleaved within the notebook.
 All image transformation cells come with outputs, which can help to locate.

-Optimally you can skip cells with outputs to save time.
+You can skip cells with outputs to save time.

+Optionally, you can create video for each result using `make_video()`.

 ## Structure